Custom ID sign-in

 Minimum SDK version: 3.1.0

-This article guides you through the following scenarios to set up authentication for players in your game with a Custom Token:
+This article guides you through the following scenarios to set up authentication for players in your game with a Custom ID provider:

 • Set up Custom ID Provider sign-in.